Matt DiBenedetto – No. 95 Procore Toyota Camry Preview

 · JOIN THE PROCORE CREW: With a new car, new driver, and a new season ahead of us, now’s your chance to join our Procore crew.
 Become a member of the No. 95 Crew today to get your free, collectible Matt DiBenedetto 95 hero card.
 Plus, you can enter to win exclusive Procore No. 95 Car merchandise throughout the season.
 Visit www.procore.com/95crew to enroll today.

-· DIBENEDETTO BY THE NUMBERS: In seven Monster Energy NASCAR Cup Series career starts at Daytona, Matt DiBenedetto has an average start of 31.0 and an average finish of 22.1.
-His best finish at Daytona was a seventh-place finish in the 2018 July event.
-He’s completed 1,089 of 1,260 (86.4 percent) career laps at the 2.5-mile historic track in Daytona Beach, FL.
+· DIBENEDETTO BY THE NUMBERS: In three Monster Energy NASCAR Cup Series career starts at Atlanta, Matt DiBenedetto has an average start of 29.0 and an average finish of 29.3.
+He’s completed 966 of 980 (98.6 percent) career laps at the 1.5-mile track in Hampton, GA.

-· I FEEL THE NEED… THE NEED FOR SPEED: DiBenedetto received the honor of being selected to fly with the United States Air Force Thunderbirds, who will perform the Daytona 500 pre-race flyover.
-DiBenedetto is thrilled for the special opportunity to ride along since he has an affinity to the group as his brother currently serves in the USAF.

-· RACE INFO: The Daytona 500 at Daytona International Speedway (2.5-mile) begins at 2:30 p.m.
-ET on Sunday, February 17th.
-The race will be broadcast live on FOX, Sirius XM Channel 90 and MRN Radio.
+· RACE INFO: The Folds of Honor QuikTrip 500 at Atlanta Motor Speedway (1.5-mile) begins at 2:00 p.m.
+ET on Sunday, February 24th.
+The race will be broadcast live on FOX, Sirius XM Channel 90 and PRN Radio.

 Date Event: S F Laps Status